What is Privatization?

-- Short-Term Goals of Private Businesses – The private business players in order to increase their immediate profits may be reluctant to invest in long term projects.
+- Short-Term Goals of Private Businesses – Private business players, to increase their immediate profits, may be reluctant to invest in long term projects.

-This helps a government to create competition in the industry and increasing efficiency.
-However, there are certain sectors, which any government should restrain from privatizing namely, education and defense as there are two of the most important pillars of any state.
+It helps a government to create competition in the industry and increasing efficiency.
+However, there are certain sectors that any government should restrain from privatizing, namely, education and defense, as there are two of the most important pillars of any state.

-This has been a guide to What is Privatization & its Definition.
-Here we discuss the top 6 methods of privatization, its purpose and how it works along with examples, advantages, and disadvantages.
+This article has been a guide to What is Privatization & its Definition.
+Here we discuss the top 6 methods of privatization, its purpose, and how it works along with examples, advantages, and disadvantages.
 You can learn more about from the following articles –